SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

    `cd find_intermediates/`
    `./script_all.sh`

-   Here each 32-bit value will be cut into four bytes, and then further converted to eight binary variables representing each byte, as we will later apply a multiple linear regression on our samples against these binary variables.
+   Here each 32-bit value will be cut into four bytes, and then converted to eight binary variables representing each byte, as we will later apply a multiple linear regression on our samples against these binary variables.

    Then we also converted the binary H/L data into the E/O data: